magaliek/dat152-project2/README.md

 ### Testing
 JUnit tests are provided, and you can run them in your IDE or from a terminal.

-Warning!
--	Ensure you run each Junit test independently.
+Tips:
 -	Watch out for the specific HttpStatus codes in the Junit tests and ensure that they correspond to what you are returning in the controller methods.
-Use Postman in addition, to support your api testing.
+-	Use Postman in addition, to support your api testing.